-After arriving in Western Australia, Jack took a job as a mail driver in the Kalgoorlie area sometimes driving long distances into the bush.
-In 1915, Jack enlisted in the Australian Imperial Forces, he originally joined the 8th Field Artillery Battalion on 29th September, 1915, moving to the 20th Battery on 6th October, 1915.
-He finally ended up as a gunner in the 30th Battery, moving there on 1st April, 1916.
+After arriving in Western Australia, Jack took a job as a mail driver in the Kalgoorlie area, sometimes driving long distances into the bush.
+In 1915, Jack enlisted in the Australian Imperial Forces, he originally joined the 8th Field Artillery Battalion on the 29th September, 1915, moving to the 20th Battery on the 6th October, 1915.
+He finally ended up as a gunner in the 30th Battery, moving there on the 1st April, 1916.

 His medical papers show that he was 24 years of age when he joined up, he was 5ft.
 4 inches tall with dark complexion and brown eyes, he weighed 125 pounds and his chest measurements were 34/36 inches.
 His religion was listed as Church of England.
 His medical was carried out in Perth, Western Australia and he was appointed to his unit for training at Blackboy Hill camp on November 18th, 1915.

 Jack (Back row 5th from left) and his comrades at Blackboy Hill Camp, Western Australia, this picture was taken on 14/10/1915.
 The caption reads "Are we downhearted, NO."